Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Experiments

 \subsection{Empirical Results}

 \textbf{Zero-shot Evaluation.} In \cref{tab:main-results}, models perform substantially better on the textual QA setting than on the visual QA setting.
 In textual QA, Gemini 2.5 Pro achieves the best overall accuracy (49.44\%), excelling particularly at Level~1 (65.33\%) and Level~2 (56.00\%).
-ChatGPT-5 follows closely (47.28\%), demonstrating strong stability on higher-level questions (Levels~3–4).
+ChatGPT-5 follows closely (47.28\%), demonstrating strong stability on higher-level questions (Levels~3--4).
 Notably, ChatGPT-5-mini attains the highest accuracy on Level~4 (40.89\%), suggesting an advantage in more complex reasoning despite its smaller size.
-Claude Opus~4, Claude Sonnet~4, Grok~4, and Qwen3-VL-235B-A22B-Instruct reach comparable performance (approximately 41.93\%), while models such as Qwen3-Max and Llama~4 Maverick remain below 40\%.
-Among the open-source models evaluated, Qwen3-VL-235B-A22B-Instruct demonstrates the strongest overall performance, exceeding the text-only Qwen3-Max by about 4\%.
-In contrast, smaller models such as Qwen3-4B and Qwen2.5-VL-3B-Instruct perform considerably worse, thereby highlighting the limitations of lightweight architectures in zero-shot musicological reasoning tasks.
+Claude Opus~4, Claude Sonnet~4, Grok~4, and Qwen3-VL-235B-A22B-Instruct achieve comparable overall performance, with accuracies ranging from 41.22\% to 42.61\%.
+More results are reported in \cref{tab:more_results} in \cref{sec:more_results}.
 The evaluation times of models achieving more than 40\% overall accuracy are reported in \Cref{sec:time} (see \Cref{fig:time}).
 While models such as Gemini 2.5 Pro, ChatGPT-5, and ChatGPT-5-mini achieve the highest levels of accuracy, their evaluation times are substantially longer (more than 11 hours).
 Notably, Qwen3-VL-235B-A22B-Instruct requires only approximately one hour to achieve an overall accuracy of 41.22\%.

-For visual QA, overall accuracies are markedly lower, with the strongest model (Claude Opus~4) reaching only 24.22\%.
-Claude Opus~4 achieves the highest Level~3 accuracy (30.44\%), while Claude Sonnet~4 leads at Level~1 (27.11\%) and Gemini 2.5 Pro at Level~2 (22.44\%).
-Most models fail to exceed 20\% overall, and smaller variants such as Qwen2.5-VL-7B-Instruct collapse entirely (0.00\%).
-These results highlight a clear modality gap: ABC notation provides a much more reliable representation for large models than raw score images, where recognition and localisation errors continue to dominate performance.
+For the proprietary models in Table~\ref{tab:main-results}, we report the corresponding 95\% percentile bootstrap confidence intervals in Table~\ref{tab:ci-results}.
+Notably, in textual QA, the confidence intervals for Gemini~2.5~Pro and ChatGPT-5-mini do not overlap, suggesting a meaningful separation under this CI estimate.
+For visual QA, overall accuracies are markedly lower (around 20\%), with the strongest model (Claude Opus~4) reaching only 24.22\%.
+It also achieves the highest Level~3 accuracy (30.44\%), while Claude Sonnet~4 leads at Level~1 (27.11\%) and Gemini 2.5 Pro at Level~2 (22.44\%).
+These results highlight a clear modality gap: ABC notation provides a more reliable representation than raw score images, where recognition and localisation errors continue to dominate performance.
+Some PDF-QA failure cases are provided in \Cref{sec:failure_cases}.

-\textbf{Fine-tuned Evaluation.} We train the models with LoRA on a question-by-question basis due to the computational constraints imposed by the GPUs (detailed in \Cref{sec:1v12}).